 edge, and it flips to that workspace:

-ViewPortLeft : Buttonpress = Button4 & !Alt_L, and copy another with
+ViewPortLeft : Buttonpress = Button4 & !Alt_L,

 Button5.
 Put these in the north/south/east/westedge sections.